Horse, donkey and mule

 Tourists in Quebec, Canada, enjoying a trip in a horse-drawn carriage.
 (Photo copyright © by Kaj Halberg)

-This horse is pulling a local type of carriage, called cidomo, in the town of Mataram, Lombok, Indonesia.
-(Photo copyright © by Kaj Halberg)
+These horses pull a local type of carriage, called cidomo, in the town of Mataram, Lombok, Indonesia.
+(Photos copyright © by Kaj Halberg)

 The Kyrgyz people (also Kyrghyz or Kirghiz) are a Turkic ethnic group, believed to have descended from the Yenisei Kyrgyz, who originated in central Siberia, around the Yenisei River.
 Later, this nomadic people spread to large parts of Central Asia, especially to the area, which is today called Kyrgyzstan.